Najaf Lakzaee

 Najaf Lakzaee (born 1969) is a researcher of religious and political sciences.
-He holds a PhD in political studies from Imam Sadiq University.
-He has passed Islamic seminary education up to the level of ijtihad.
-He is the lecturer in department of political sciences of Baqir al-'Ulum University, was previous cultural deputy of the Ahl al-Bayt (a) World Assembly and is now the director of Islamic Sciences and Culture Academy.
+He holds a PhD in political studies from Imam Sadiq University and has passed Islamic seminary education up to the level of ijtihad.
+He is the lecturer in the political sciences department of Baqir al-'Ulum University, was previously a cultural deputy of the Ahl al-Bayt (a) World Assembly, and is now the director of Islamic Sciences and Culture Academy.